RewanHesham/weather-journal-app/README.md

       *The file includes changes to cope with the changes in HTML layout of the added fields and setting the layout of the classes.

    ###Two JavaScripts files including:

    ####app.js:

         *The global variables used in the code.
-        *All the main functions ( 'updateData' the function of the event listener- 'getData' function to GET Web API Data from OpenWeather website-
+        *All the main functions ( 'updateData' the function of the event listener- 'getData' asunc function to GET Web API Data from OpenWeather website-
-	 'postData' function to POST datato the client server to help the updateUI function while getting the data and showing it to user- 'updateUI' function to GET Project Data and update it to the user).
+	 'postData' async function to POST data to the app endpoint in anjs object to help the updateUI function while getting the data and showing it to user- 'updateUI' async function to GET Project Data and update it to the user).
         *The event listeners ( Mouse click from the user on the 'Generate' button, which will fire the 'updateData' function;which get the zip code and feelings from the user and post the date, time,temp related to the users entry and the user's feelings).